DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/why-train-to-teach-in-england-video-transcript.md

 description: Full transcript for the 'Subject knowledge enhancement' video.
 ---

-### Why train to teach in England video transcript

 #### Christobel Gondwe, maths teacher:

 If you want a job that you will love and you will feel wanted, and you will be looked after in essence, and you want a job where you can develop and progress, I’d definitely say to consider teaching in the UK.